What does the charity do?

 Since the charity’s inception in 2006, not a single penny has ever been deducted for fundraising or administration costs.

-– Tax reclaimed from the UK government’s Gift Aid scheme.
-This allows taxpayers to increase the value of their donation by 25%.
-This additional money is allocated to the charity’s administration fund.
+• Tax reclaimed using the UK government’s Gift Aid scheme is allocated to the charity’s administration fund.